PhilipSnows/quartz/content/Commandment 06.md

 Taking a **break from the game** or finding **other ways to have fun** is **better for your progress**, but investing in cosmetics can be fun too.
 In the end, having fun is the most important thing. **The choice is yours.**

 ## F2P Vs Whale Cosmetics 🐳
->"He was holding up something that looked to Harry like a long, maroon velvet dress.
+>[!quote] "He was holding up something that looked to Harry like a long, maroon velvet dress.
 It had a moldy-looking lace frill at the collar and matching lace cuffs.
 “You’ve got to be kidding,” said Ron in disbelief.
 “I’m not wearing that, no way.”
+>
->— F2P King complaining about F2P Cosmetics
+>—F2P King complaining about F2P Cosmetics

 ![600](https://i.imgur.com/96Vt6NV.jpg)